A Biryani that is dear to the people in Thalassery- a city in Kannur district…

 - Serve the biryani along with raita, pickle or pappad.

-- Remember, biryani tastes better the next day.
+- Biryani tastes better the next day.
 You could cook this the previous night and keep in the refrigerator.
 Microwave or steam cook before serving.

 Garam masala can be made ahead of time- the previous day & store in an air tight container.